 The winter months are an ideal time to plan your next race season.
 You may have already entered a couple of events, but now is a good time to fill in the gaps and add some detail to your plan.

 Planning your race season is a good idea, because it gives you a set of goals to work towards throughout the winter and spring.
-It also instills a sense of fear and excitement.
-This increases your motivation and focuses your training to the specific demands of the events you’ve entered.
+It also instils a sense of fear and excitement.
+This increases your motivation and focuses your training on the specific demands of the events you’ve entered.

 It’s also worth remembering that some events fill up fast, and if you don’t enter early, you won’t get in.
 And it’s not simply a case of entering a bunch of races either.
 The timings and types of events you enter will determine your success and enjoyment.